rachelb1239/hrext10-my-cruddy-app/README.md

 - [ ] Update repo name

- ## Version 1.0 Update 07/05/19
+ ## Version 1.1 Update 07/07/19
- - UI updated for vehichle, date, starting milage, ending milage, purpose of trip
- - Updated to store value as JSON and parse to display
+ - Updated to store and display multiple dates for same key